Samsung/tizen-docs/docs/application/design/wearable/interaction/feedback.md

 ## Auditory responses

-Auditory responses deliver feedback for the user’s touches or gestures.
+Auditory responses deliver feedback for the user's touches or gestures.
 Using different stream types, durations, and melodies creates sounds that help users perform the correct next steps.